 - The collar of the ball joint(this must not be pulled out when the ball joint is removed)

-- Rubber boot for lubrication the ball joint
+- Rubber boot for the lubrication of the ball joint

 - Spring clamps for fastening the rubber to the joint